neucom-aps/axon-sdk/docs/introduction.md

 ```

 ## Contact
-If you’re working with Axon or STICK-based hardware and want to share your application, request features, or report issues, reach out via GitHub Issues or contact the Neucom team at contact@neucom.ai.
+If you’re working with Axon or STICK-based hardware and want to share your application, request features, or report issues, reach out via GitHub Issues or contact the Neucom team at `contact@neucom.ai`.

 ![Neucom Logo](figs/neucom_logo.png)